-There are products that can cause a rise in your heart rate and blood pressure.
-Mixing Adderall with diet aids, cough and cold products can actually be dangerous.
+There are products that can cause a rise in heart rate and blood pressure.
+Mixing Adderall with diet aids, cough, and cold products can actually be dangerous.
 There is also a risk of serotonin syndrome if you happen to be taking other drugs that cause serotonin levels to increase.
-This include antidepressants like SSRIs and SNRIs.
+This includes antidepressants like SSRIs and SNRIs.
 MDMA and Adderall shouldn’t be taken together for this reason.

 How do You Find Adderall with No Prior Prescription